 Medical History: It is known that women who have had breast cancer once are at a greater risk of recurrence.
 Moreover, if a woman has a personal history of breast cancer or certain non-cancerous breast diseases she can get breast cancer.
 Non-cancerous breast diseases like atypical hyperplasia or lobular carcinoma are also connected with a higher risk of breast cancer.

-Family History: If the woman has a female member of her immediate family that has had breast cancer, or family members on her mother’s or father’s side of the family who have had the disease, she is at a high risk for breast cancer.
+Family History: If the woman has a female member of her immediate family that has had breast cancer, or family members on her mother’s or father’s side of the family who have had the disease, she is at high risk for breast cancer.
 This is true even if the woman has a male relative who had breast cancer.

 Diethylstilbestrol (DES): DES was a drug usually given to women who were pregnant to prevent miscarriages.
 Women whose mothers took the drug are at risk for breast cancer.